A Model for Dark Energy decay: Introduction

 \section{Introduction}

 It is a rather accepted fact that our universe contains about $70\%$ dark energy (DE), $25\%$ cold dark matter (DM) and a remaining fraction of baryonic matter \cite{1}.
-In the concordance model the cosmological constant is the easiest explanation for DE.
+In the concordance model the cosmological constant is the easiest explanation for the DE.
 However, it is difficult to understand the cosmological constant in terms of fundamental physics.
 Its observed value is too small, a fact referred to as the cosmological constant problem.
-The fact that the amount of DE and of DM are of the same order of magnitude today is neither easy to comprehend.
+The fact that the amount of DE and of DM are of the same order of magnitude today is neither easy to comprehend, as we know that in the past they differed by several orders of magnitude.
 This is known as the coincidence problem.

 An interaction in the dark sector leads to a mechanism to alleviate the coincidence problem \cite{10}.
 Moreover, in the framework of field theory, it is inevitable to consider an interaction between DM and DE, given that they are fundamental fields of the theory \cite{secondref}.
 The dark sector interaction has been widely discussed in the literature \cite{xxx}-\cite{AbdallaPLB09}.
-Extensive analysis using the WMAP, SNIa, BAO and SDSS data etc has been performed in refs. \cite{71} as well as the use of the late ISW effect to probe the coupling between dark sectors \cite{hePRD09}.
+Extensive analysis using the WMAP, SNIa, BAO and SDSS data etc has been performed in refs. \cite{71}, as well as the use of the late ISW effect to probe the coupling between dark sectors \cite{hePRD09}.

-A change in the growth index was found in refs. \cite{31,Caldera} as a consequence of the interaction as well as further consequences concerning the growth of cosmic structure \cite{31}-\cite{AbdallaPLB09}.
+A change in the growth index was found in refs. \cite{31,Caldera} as a consequence of the interaction, as well as further consequences concerning the growth of cosmic structure \cite{31}-\cite{AbdallaPLB09}.
 More recently, the interaction has been seen as an external potential leading to observable corrections to the Layser Irvine equation \cite{pt,AbdallaPLB09}.
 As a consequence, a small positive coupling has been tightly constrained \cite{AbdallaPLB09} in agreement with the results given in \cite{hePRD09} from CMB.
 The small positive coupling indicates that there is energy transfer from DE to DM, which helps alleviate the coincidence problem \cite{hePRD09,heJCAP08}.